ChainShareLabs/SmartContracts/Comments/Comments.md

 }
 ```

->📝 The intelligent **`Comments`** contract allows users to add comments on different topics.
+>📝The smart contract **`Comments`** allows users to add comments on various topics.
 Each comment is recorded with a unique identifier, a subject, the creator's address, a message and the date of creation.
 Comments are stored in a data structure for each subject.
 When a user adds a comment, it is logged and an "AddComment" event is issued.
 Other users can view the comments for a given topic by calling the "getComments" function. 😊✍️💬

 [🔙](../README.md)